How to reach the men?

 Martin & Joy Koch

-Our team is now sharing the Samburu One Story Bible stories with their Samburu friends.
-Our prayer is that as the Team comes to an end in March, a number of Samburu will commit their lives to Christ and a fellowship of believers will be formed that will continue to expand Christ’s kingdom.Find out more…
+We are working in Lchakwai, Kenya, seeking to reach the Samburu with the gospel and disciple believers.
+Our prayer is that a number of Samburu will commit their lives to Christ and a fellowship of believers will be formed.Find out more…